firozkhan18/technologies-notes/FAQ-React-300.md

     return <DataTable data={this.props.data} renderRow={this.renderRow} />;
   }
 }

+**Reason:** String refs are considered legacy because they are less flexible and less reliable compared to callback refs and `React.createRef()`.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is Virtual DOM?
 The Virtual DOM (VDOM) is an in-memory representation of Real DOM.
 The representation of a UI is kept in memory and synced with the "real" DOM.
 It's a step that happens between the render function being called and the displaying of elements on the screen.
 This entire process is called reconciliation.

+**Definition:** The Virtual DOM is a lightweight copy of the real DOM.
+React uses it to optimize rendering by updating only the parts of the real DOM that have changed.

 **[⬆ Back to Top](#table-of-contents)**